fahrstuhl/diarium/README.md

 Also new lines and stuff.

-time tags, for new, entry  (tags can be multiple words, just separate them by commas) more content
+time tags, for new, entry  (tags can be multiple words, just separate the tags with commas) more content
 ```
 My __2013-02-18.txt__ file for example: